Privacy - Diversity - Donor - Political - Community Service Grant

 - Receive informed, accurate and ethical advice about the value and tax implication of potential gifts.

-- Know with confidence that WBGU-TV will use accurate and consistent generally accepted accounting methods that conform to the appropriate guidelines adopted by the American Institute of Certified Public Accountants (AICPA) and the Financial Accounting Standards Board (FASB).
+- Know with confidence that WBGU-PBS will use accurate and consistent generally accepted accounting methods that conform to the appropriate guidelines adopted by the American Institute of Certified Public Accountants (AICPA) and the Financial Accounting Standards Board (FASB).

 1. Programming and Production;